Kinder Morgan, Inc. (KMI) Stock Price & Analysis

 Structure Analysis

 KMI Short positioning looks normal.
-Current days to cover is 3.0 trading days, meaning short positions could unwind at a normal pace.
+Current days to cover is 3.6 trading days, meaning short positions would unwind somewhat slower than average.
 Short covering is likely to have a normal impact on price moves.
+No meaningful structural fragility is currently detected (Fragility Score 0/100, DTC percentile 92%) as price consolidates near recent highs (20D return 3.7%) and liquidity softening modestly (volume -5%).
+Positioning is historically elevated, although price and liquidity conditions do not yet confirm structural fragility.

 No clear bull trap characteristics detected.
 Recent price behavior remains broadly consistent with current positioning.This reading helps confirm that current price action remains structurally healthy and does not indicate elevated trap risk.